-Most complications are not life threatening, however if a complication occurs it may require hospitalization and surgery.
+Most complications are not life-threatening; however, they may require hospitalization and surgery if a complication occurs.
 Before the exam, the nursing staff will review a consent form with the patient.

 Should any questions or concerns arise, they can be discussed with your doctor before starting the procedure.

-Bleeding can occur with biopsies, removal of polyps, and with dilated strictures.
-Again, major bleeding that might require a blood transfusion or hospitalization is very rare.
+Bleeding can occur with biopsies, polyps removal, and dilated strictures.
+Again, major bleeding that might require a blood transfusion or hospitalization is infrequent.

 The esophagus, stomach, or small intestine can be punctured.
-This may be recognized at the time of the exam, or it may not be apparent until later in the day.
+This may be recognized at the exam time, or it may not be apparent until later in the day.
 In most cases, a piercing will require surgery and hospitalization.

-This remains a rare complication, even when biopsies are taken or a dilation is performed.
+This remains a rare complication, even when biopsies are taken or dilation is performed.

-It is very important that the patient contact the doctor’s office immediately if symptoms appear after the procedure, such as worsening abdominal pain, bleeding, or fever.
+The patient must contact the doctor’s office immediately if symptoms appear after the procedure, such as worsening abdominal pain, bleeding, or fever.

 Like any other test, an upper endoscopy is not perfect.
-There is a small accepted risk that abnormalities, including cancer, may be missed at the time of the exam.
+There is a small accepted risk that abnormalities, including cancer, may be missed at the exam time.

-It is important to continue to follow up with your doctors as instructed and to inform them of any new or persistent symptoms.
+It is essential to continue to follow up with your doctors as instructed and to inform them of any new or persistent symptoms.